Ever wondered how to create a professional striped lawn like you see in football stadiums up and down the country?

 And I’ll show you, not only how to create a striped lawn, but also how to create other grass patterns.
 Even if your lawn mower doesn’t have a roller.

 How Lawn Striping Works

 The lighter stripes are made from grass that is bent away from you.
-It appears lighter because light is reflected from the top side of the grass leaves.
+It appears lighter because the light is reflected from the top side of the grass leaves.

 How to Create Lawn Stripes

 So in order to create lawn stripes, all you need to do is bend the grass in one direction, then another.